KodyPay/kody-clientsdk-python/README.md

 A test terminal might have multiple apps on the OS screen.
 Launch the terminal app called `[S] Payments`.

 The terminal must be in the mode: `Wait for Orders` which can be launched from the terminal app menu.
-A store that has the feature `Wait for Orders` enable will always launch the `Wait for Orders` screen automatically.
+A store that has the feature `Wait for Orders` enabled will always launch the `Wait for Orders` screen automatically.
-This screen can be closed to access other terminal features, but payments from API will not work until the `Wait for Orders` screen is started.
+This screen can be closed (by tapping the `X` icon) to access other terminal features, but payments from API will not work until the `Wait for Orders` screen is started.

 #### PayRequest - Payment Request
 ```python